 Abnormal movement disorders are classified as parkinsonism, dystonia, tremor, chorea, myoclonus, tics, stereotypies, and complex movement disorder.
 Dystonia is described as contraction of both agonist and antagonist muscles simultaneously, causing twisting and repetitive movements or abnormal postures.
 The earlier the age of onset, the more generalised and severe the condition tends to be.

 Dystonic movements are patterned and sustained.
 They repeatedly involve the same muscle groups.
 The urge to perform the dystonic movements is absent, and there is no relief after the dystonic movements are executed.
 Dystonia usually gets worse with fatigue and emotional stress and it gets better with sleep and relaxation.
-Pictures and videotaping of affected infants are helpful in delineating the dystonic movements.
+Photographs and video footage of affected infants are helpful in delineating the dystonic movements.
 Periodic follow-up is often a prerequisite to making an accurate diagnosis.

-Pitfalls in diagnosis include the fact that dopa-responsive dystonia (Segawa syndrome, dystonia-parkinsonism with diurnal fluctuation) is usually misdiagnosed as spastic diplegic or quadriplegic cerebral palsy, intractable epilepsy, or hereditary spastic paraplegia.
-This diagnosis needs to be considered in any child with paroxysmal progressive hypertonia of unknown origin.
+Dopa-responsive dystonia (Segawa syndrome, dystonia-parkinsonism with diurnal fluctuation) needs to be considered in any infant or child with unknown diagnosis and normal MRI.
+It is usually misdiagnosed as spastic diplegic or quadriplegic cerebral palsy, intractable epilepsy, or hereditary spastic paraplegia.

 Department of Pediatrics and Neurology